Managing Your Employee Stock Purchase Plan if Your Stock Price Declines

 Understanding Your Employee Stock Purchase Plan

-Only plans that that have multiple purchase periods per offering period can have reset and rollover provisions.
+Only plans that have multiple purchase periods per offering period can have reset and rollover provisions.
 If your ESPP has a single purchase period and offering period, then a decline in stock price will simply adjust your purchase price.
 However, most plans with multiple purchase periods have a reset or rollover provision to maximize the benefits for their employees.
 It's important to read the details of your ESPP to understand your provisions.

 Reset and rollover features are triggered if the market price of the stock at the end of any purchase period is lower than the stock price at the start of the offering period.
 You would still complete the purchase as normal in accordance with your plan.

 A reset provision in an ESPP allows an employee to purchase company stock during the following purchase period based on the price at the beginning of the purchase instead of the original offering price.
 As a result, they can purchase stock at the discount of the lower of the price from the beginning of the purchase period or the price on the purchase date (assuming your ESPP has a lookback provision).
-(See more information about lookback provisions in our prior blog.)

 When a rollover provision is triggered, the offering period is immediately nullified after the purchase date, and a new offering period is established using the then-current stock price as the base purchase price.
-Thus, if you had a 12-month offering period with two 6-month purchase periods, you would start a brand new 12-month offering period after the rollover.
+Thus, if you had a 12-month offering period with two 6-month purchase periods, you would start a brand-new 12-month offering period after the rollover.

 When a reset or rollover takes place, it is a modification for accounting purposes.
 It is classified as a Type I modification: Probable to Probable.
 At the time of the reset or rollover, you will need to calculate the fair value immediately before and immediately after to determine the incremental value for each purchase not yet completed within the ongoing ESPP offering.
 The incremental value is then expensed from the modification date through the purchase periods as a result of modifying the purchase price.